Vlad29052003/Talio/README.md

 1. Report bugs and issues: If you encounter any issues while using our application, please let us know.
 Please try to describe the bug as good as possible, so we can identify it easier.
-2. Suggest new features: If you have any ideas for new features that you think would be valuable, please open a new issue on our GitLab repository.
+2. Suggest new features: If you have any ideas for new features that you think would be valuable, please open a new issue on our repository.
-3. Submit code: If you would like to contribute code to our project, fork our GitLab repository, create a new branch for your changes, and submit a merge request.
+3. Submit code: If you would like to contribute code to our project, fork our repository, create a new branch for your changes, and submit a merge request.
 It will be reviewed by our team.